 - The Lion Inn, Blakey Ridge, legendary pub, real fires, beer heaven and large portions of proper pub grub served all day (noon-10pm), with tremendous vistas outside over Rosedale and Farndale.
 If you want to stay here, it's on Wainwright's Coast to Coast and gets booked up well in advance.
 Dogs allowed in bar.

-Pick up a copy of the full guide to find more than 50 other recommended pubs in the North York Moors area!
+Pick up a copy of the full guide to find more than 50 other pubs worth a visit in the North York Moors area!

 To really get a feel for all the great pubs, leave the car behind and take to the Esk Valley Railway with a copy of their Rail Ale Trail (pdf), which details 34 pubs all within a whisker of their station platforms between Battersby and Whitby.
 We just wouldn't suggest doing them all in one go...